covjson/specification/profiles.md

 #### PolygonCoverage profile

-- A coverage with PolygonCoverage profile must have NdArray objects with `"axisNames"` of either `"t","z","composite"`, `"z","composite"`, `"t","composite"` or `"composite"`, depending on which axes are defined in the domain.
+- A coverage with PolygonCoverage profile must have a domain with Polygon profile.

 Example:
 ```js